Conquest (board game)

-Conquest is a strategy board game created and published by Donald Benge.
-First published in 1972 with cardboard pieces, it evolved to plastic pieces and a deluxe set in pewter plated in various metals including gold.
+Conquest is an abstract strategy board game created and published by Donald Benge that combines chess with a map board.
+First published in 1972 with cardboard counters, it evolved to plastic pieces as well as a deluxe set with pewter pieces plated in various metals including gold.

 Description

 Conquest is a non-historical two-player game of conquest based on point to point movement and capture.
-The map features both land and water.
-Each player has 20 land pieces — soldiers, elephants, chariots, and knights — each with different capabilities, and 6 ship pieces.
+Sid Sackson observed that it had been "created to fill the gap between chess and the hexagonal grid war games."
+The map features four islands where roads, sea lanes, and bridges allow movement in and around them.
+Each player starts with 20 land pieces — soldiers, elephants, chariots, and knights — each with different capabilities; and 6 ship pieces.
 Pieces can be stacked; for example, a soldier can mount a chariot, and both can then board a ship.

-The object of the game is either to occupy all five spaces in the opponent's capital city, or to capture all the opponent's pieces.
+The object of the game is either to occupy all five spaces in the opponent's capital city, or to capture all the opponent's land pieces.

-The game also includes a set of puzzles for solitaire play.

 Gameplay

+Players place their pieces in and around their capital.
+As in chess, the white pieces move first.

+Landing on an enemy piece captures it, but any opposing piece within one or two moves of the capturing piece can be used to make a recapture, after which the original player continues his turn.

-Each player can make ten moves per turn (five on White's first).
-A unit may not move more than once per turn unless it captures or gives check (in either case the opponent has the right to immediately recapture if possible or otherwise parry a check).
+Each player can move twenty spaces per turn (ten on White's first turn).
+These moves can be distributed among the pieces as the player wishes, subject to a piece's move limitation — a foot soldier can only move two spaces, while a chariot can move eight.A unit may not move more than once per turn unless it captures or gives check (in either case the opponent has the right to immediately recapture if possible or otherwise parry a check).
 If a piece makes a capture, it can move its full movement allowance again in the same turn if the player has action points left.
 After a capture, the opponent may attempt a recapture move.

+Solitaire play

+The game also includes a set of puzzles for solitaire play.
+Jon Freeman thought these were essential to learning the strategies of the game.